emberauclair/Aurelie2/docs/notes/distractions.md

 distractions

-I stare at the whiteboard: its not quite straight, my foot begins to shake.
+I stare at the whiteboard, its not quite straight.
+My foot begins to shake.
-I stare at the whiteboard: its not quite white, my heart races at the sight.
+I stare at the whiteboard, its not quite white.
+My heart races at the sight.
 This whiteboard has a history, millions of lines drawn and erased. millions of colors interlaced.